jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ### Configuration

-We will make a simple project architecture and configure Eleventy by creating a `.eleventy.js` configuration file at the root of our project.
+We will make a basic project architecture and configure Eleventy by creating a `.eleventy.js` configuration file at the root of our project.

 - Remove Eleventy's default destination `./site` folder.
 - Create a `./src` folder and move `index.html` into it.